 In the case of experiencing Lyme disease symptoms during pregnancy, it is advised to consult your doctor about potential risks.
 (NHS)

-So how can I best protect my pets and family from catching Lyme disease?
+So how can I best prevent my pets and family catching Lyme disease?

 Tick bites are not painful, which is why they often stay undetected.
 The tiny, spider-like insects cannot jump and thus wait for hosts in tall grass or trees.
 As soon as they found one, they wander around the body as they prefer soft spots such as the areas behind ears, around the groin as well as the neck, scalp, and armpits.

-Remember to take these steps whenever you spend time in parks or woods:
+Remember to take these preventative steps whenever you spend time in parks or woods: